Covid-19 Test kits and Covid-19 Test Antibody kits

 A positive result is suggestive that you have been previously infected by COVID-19, it is not currently known whether having the IgG antibodies gives immunity.

 A negative result means that there are no antibodies present at the time of the sample being taken.

-The test requires a finger prick blood sample which can be done by you at home - note that this is a quality test which is sent to an accredited laboratory for analysis and not an inferior testing kit which give you a result on the day the accuracy of which is not reliable.
+The tests requires a venous blood draw which will be undertaken by a healthcare professional – the sample will be sent to an accredited laboratory for analysis and is not an inferior testing kit with may give you a result on the say the accuracy of which is not reliable.